 Some of the best memories I share with my friends happened on the road.
 We love to travel, and we love to travel well.
 Sometimes that means planning for hours together until we find the perfect prices and activities, but usually our plans are a lot more open-ended.
 We prefer to take a more “go with the flow” approach and just see where our adventure takes us.
 However, I think we would all agree that in certain situations, a little more planning would’ve helped.
 (Here’s to sleeping in the car during a rainstorm.)
 Based on these experience, I’ve learned to adopt a more methodical approach to researching and planning for trips and projects.
 I know I’m not alone when I say I’ve discovered several similar learning opportunities as I create and build certain websites.

 Research is probably the most important step to ensuring the success of any project, but it’s also important to turn collected “best practices” into habits.
 When it comes to building a website with WordPress, this mindset is especially helpful.
 There are so many technical tips and tricks for using WordPress, and it can all seem a little overwhelming.
 WordPress is by far the best website-building tool for users of all skill levels, but getting used to all its technical features can definitely take some getting used to.
 Here’s the good news: You can spend less time researching and more time improving your website by following these WordPress best practices.
-They’ll become habits in no time.
+They will become habits in no time.

 Table of Contents